menandmice/micetro_docs/guides/user-manual/admin_system_settings.rst

   * How the system should handle new subranges if the parent range is in a folder.

-  * How the system should behave if DHCP scopes are removed outside the Men&Mice Suite.
+  * How the system should behave if DHCP scopes are removed outside Micetro.

   * How the system should behave when naming conflicts between existing IP Address ranges and DHCP scopes occur.